-These animals are similar to their relatives that don’t live in the desert, with the difference being that they can resist without water for a long period of time.
+These animals are similar to their relatives that don’t live in the desert.
+The difference is that that they can resist without water for a long period of time.
 The Bighorn sheep is the state animal of Nevada.

 While driving through the valley we suddenly noticed a traffic jam.
 From previous experiences visiting national parks we assumed that there must have been some wildlife ahead… Indeed, a hoard of sheep were crossing the main road in a bounding movement.
 There was a big line of cars that were stopped and all the tourists were out trying to photograph the animals.
 We did the same :)